cob16/polynomial_differentiation/Readme.md

-# Differentiation of polynomials Code exercise
+# Differentiation of polynomials - A code exercise

 A web service in ruby that can do mathematical differentiation of polynomials